Society of Actuaries: History

+Structure

-Leadership structure
+Leadership

-The SOA is headed by a board of directors, consisting of a president, president-elect, and fifteen other board members.
-In addition, the most recent past president is a member of the board.
+The SOA is headed by a board of directors, consisting of a president, president-elect, past president, and fifteen other board members.
+The employees of the SOA are headed by the chief executive officer, a salaried position appointed by the board of directors.

+Elections

 The board positions are filled by election.
-A member of the society is eligible to vote in board elections if they have the title of FSA, or if they have held the title of ASA for at least five years, and only FSAs can be elected to the board.
-(See the Membership section below for information on the professional titles granted by the society.)
-Regular board members are elected for terms of three years.
-The president-elect is elected for a term of one year, after which he or she becomes the president for a term of one year.
+A member is eligible to vote in board elections if they are an FSA, or if they have been an ASA for at least five years.
+Only FSAs can be elected to the board.

-The employees of the SOA are headed by the chief executive officer, a salaried position appointed by the board of directors.

-SOA Elections

 The SOA holds its elections annually in late summer or early fall for its board of directors and the Section Councils.
-In the board of directors election, one president-elect, and six elected board members are elected each year.
-Elected board members serve three–year terms.
-The president–elect serves three one–year terms as president–elect, president and past president.
+In the board of directors election, one president-elect, and five elected board members are elected.
+Elected board members serve three-year terms.
+The president-elect serves three one-year terms as president-elect, president, and past president.

-In section elections, generally one third of the council is elected each year as members serve three–year terms.
+In section elections, generally one-third of the council is elected each year as members serve three-year terms.
 Section councils select their officers (chair, vice chair, and secretary/treasurer).

-According to the SOA Bylaws, fellows and associates who have been members of the society for five years or more are entitled to vote in the board of directors' election.
 According to the Section Bylaws, all members of a Section are entitled to vote in the Section Council election.
-This includes ASAs, FSAs, and members of co–sponsoring organizations who are also members of a Section.
-SOA members with valid e–mail addresses in the SOA database are sent login credentials to vote online.
+This includes ASAs, FSAs, and members of co-sponsoring organizations who are also members of a Section.
+SOA members are emailed login credentials to vote online.
 Members without valid email addresses, or who notify the SOA of their request, receive paper ballots.